-INTRODUCTION: The Rhodesian Prime Minister, Mr. Ian Smith, reshuffled his Cabinet on Friday (11 March) to fill vacant posts caused by the resignation last month of the Defence Minister, Mr. Reginald Cowper, and the appointment of Transport and Power Minister, Mr. Roger Hawkins, as head of the new Ministry of Combined Operations.
+Background: INTRODUCTION: The Rhodesian Prime Minister, Mr. Ian Smith, reshuffled his Cabinet on Friday (11 March) to fill vacant posts caused by the resignation last month of the Defence Minister, Mr. Reginald Cowper, and the appointment of Transport and Power Minister, Mr. Roger Hawkins, as head of the new Ministry of Combined Operations.
 The post carries overall responsibility for the war effort against the guerrillas and Mr. Hawkins is answerable directly to Mr. Smith.

 SYNOPSIS: The Cabinet reshuffle took place against a background of rebellion in Mr. Smith's ruling Rhodesian Front Party over the Prime Minister's move to make the country a non-racial state.